TV Century 21: Reprints

-A sign of the title's failing prospects began with issue #55 (10 October 1970), when reprints began to replace original strips (reprints being much cheaper to produce).
-First to join the lineup were the American King Features Syndicate strips The Phantom and The Lone Ranger and Tonto.
+A sign of the title's failing prospects began with issue 55 (10 October 1970), when reprints began to replace original strips (reprints being much cheaper to produce).
+First to join the line-up were the American King Features Syndicate strips The Phantom and The Lone Ranger and Tonto.
 Another, original, Western strip, Butch Conner Sheriff of Dodge City, came along an issue later, shortly followed by The Blue Angels, reprints of the Buck Danny strip from the Franco-Belgian Spirou magazine.
-All of these strips lasted fewer than ten issues before being canceled and replaced.
+All of these strips lasted fewer than ten issues before being cancelled and replaced.

-Marvel Comics reprints

 Late November 1970 saw the introduction of five strips reprinted from American Marvel Comics titles.
-Although the publication had given up the Gerry Anderson license, IPC did have the Marvel license, which had last been used to publish reprints of Marvel's superhero strips in the Odhams' line of Power Comics (including Smash!) in 1966–1969.
+Although the publication had given up the Gerry Anderson licence, IPC did have the Marvel licence, which had last been used to publish reprints of Marvel's superhero strips in the Odhams' line of Power Comics (including Smash!) in 1966–1969.
 Beginning with the issue of 28 November 1970 (#61), some Marvel stories began being reprinted in TV21.
 The Marvel reprints – which featured the superhero strips Spider-Man and the Silver Surfer, the Western strips Ghost Rider and the Ringo Kid, and the 1950s humour strip Homer the Happy Ghost – lasted through TV21's final issue.

 At this point, other than Star Trek, the publication called TV21 had no more strips based on television properties.

 Decline

-In the comic's last few months, as other strips dropped away, new ones joined the lineup, including the mostly forgettable adventure strips Menace of the Black Museum, The Tuffs of Terror Island, and Wheels Moran; and the humour strips Clancy Clot: Magician's Mate and Cap'n Stardust.
+In the comic's last few months, as other strips dropped away, new ones joined the line-up, including the mostly forgettable adventure strips Menace of the Black Museum, The Tuffs of Terror Island, and Wheels Moran; and the humour strips Clancy Clot: Magician's Mate and Cap'n Stardust.
 Of all those, only The Tuffs of Terror Island survived the merger with Valiant and Smash!